phone: (716) 839-8217

 Mission & Goals

-The mission of the Education department at Daemen College is to develop community-focused, life-long learners who are prepared for life and leadership in an increasingly complex and interdependent world.
+The mission of the Education Department at Daemen University is to develop community-focused, life-long learners who are prepared for life and leadership in an increasingly complex and interdependent world.

 The education department is focused on developing innovative programs that address the changing needs of society through interdisciplinary partnerships.

-- The Teacher Preparation Programs support the recruitment and retention of diverse teacher candidates at both the undergraduate and graduate level(s).
-This support is demonstrated through a sincere commitment to recognize and address local and regional needs in the field of education.
+The Teacher Preparation Programs support the recruitment and retention of diverse teacher candidates at both the undergraduate and graduate level(s).
+This support is demonstrated through a sincere commitment to recognizing and addressing local and regional needs in the field of education.

 Department Learning Goals